The Internal Model Principle of Time-Varying Optimization: The dynamic gradient-feedback problem

 \subsection{The optimization algorithm as a copy of the exosystem}

-As discussed after~\eqref{eq:change_of_coordinates}, the state of any optimization algorithm that achieves asymptotic tracking and that of the exosystem must be related by a change of coordinates.
-In the following, we show that $\sigma(\theta)$ is indeed an injective map, and it can thus be interpreted as a change of coordinates.
-We begin with the following result.
+As shown in the previous section, the state of the optimization algorithm and that of the exosystem must be related, at all points of the limit set, by \eqref{eq:change_of_coordinates}.
+In this section, we show that $\sigma(\theta)$ is injective, and therefore defines a well-posed change of coordinates.
+We begin by establishing the following result.